Synopsis:

 Cast: Chase Stokes, Madelyn Cline, Madison Bailey, Jonathan Daviss, Rudy Pankow, Charles Esten, Austin North, Drew Starkey, Adina Porter, Caroline Arapoglou, Nicholas Cirillo

-The teen drama genre has seen an influx in the last few years with Netflix, The CW and others seemingly pumping them out.
-It takes something unique to make a new series standout and Outer Banks certainly does: the promise of lost treasure.
+The teen-drama pipeline has been busy lately—Netflix, The CW and others keep them coming.
+It takes something unique to make a new series stand out, and Outer Banks certainly does: the promise of lost treasure.

-Set on the Outer Banks of North Carolina, the series revolves around John B (Chase Stokes) and his friends JJ (Rudy Pankow), Pope (Jonathan Daviss) and Kiara (Madison Bailey), who refer to themselves as “The Pogues”.
-In the wake of a hurricane, which cuts power to their town, the Pogues stumble across the first clues towards a shipwreck treasure and the truth behind John B’s father’s disappearance.
+Set on North Carolina’s Outer Banks, the series follows John B (Chase Stokes) and his friends JJ (Rudy Pankow), Pope (Jonathan Daviss) and Kiara (Madison Bailey)—“the Pogues.”
+In the wake of a hurricane that knocks out power, the Pogues stumble across the first clues to a shipwreck’s treasure and to the truth behind John B’s father’s disappearance.